-- 17. Site notices were posted in the vicinity of the site on the 11/12/2024 with an expiry date for consultation of 04/01/2025. - 18.
-33 letters of objections were received.
-29 objections and 4 in support of the proposal.
-The summary of objection comments are as follows: - Noise pollution to neighbouring properties - Increase in traffic congestion - Parking issues from increase in number of residents - Increase in on-street parking causing limited emergency service access - HMO will lead to anti-social behaviour - Overcrowding and out of character to the area - Overlooking towards neighbouring properties
+- 17. Site notices were posted in the vicinity of the site on the 11/12/2024 with an expiry date for consultation of 04/01/2025. - 18.31 letters were received.
+28 objections and 3 in support of the proposal.
+The summary of objections: - Noise pollution to neighbouring properties - Increase in traffic congestion - Parking issues from increase in number of residents - Increase in on-street parking causing limited emergency service access - HMO will lead to anti-social behaviour - Overcrowding and out of character to the area - Overlooking towards neighbouring properties